-- Provide a connection between indoor and the outdoor spaces through the introduction of daylight and views into regularly occupied areas of the building. - When feasible and appropriate for the intended use, demonstrate that a minimum daylight illumination level of 25 footcandles has been achieved in at least 75% of the regularly occupied spaces. - Design the building to maximize the interior daylighting by considering the use of floor plates with minimum widths, building orientation, increased building perimeter, exterior and interior shading devices, high performance glazing, and light shelves to project light deeper into the spaces. - Daylighting strategies should address color schemes, integrated lighting systems and direct beam penetration into spaces. - Mechanical, Plumbing and Electrical Systems: - Select refrigerants and HVAC that minimize or eliminate the emission of compounds that contribute to ozone depletion. - Utilize fire suppression systems that do not contain HCFCs or Halons. - Raised flooring systems are encouraged.
-This system provides conditioned air at the level of the occupants while allowing flexibility in locations for outlets and vents. - When feasible and appropriate for the intended use, specify high- efficiency fixtures and dry fixtures such as waterless urinals.
+- Daylighting: - Provide a connection between indoor and the outdoor spaces through the introduction of daylight and views into regularly occupied areas of the building. - When feasible and appropriate for the intended use, demonstrate that a minimum daylight illumination level of 25 footcandles has been achieved in at least 75% of the regularly occupied spaces. - When feasible and appropriate, design the building to maximize the interior daylighting by considering the use of floor plates with minimum widths, building orientation, increased building perimeter, exterior and interior shading devices, high performance glazing, and light shelves to project light deeper into the spaces. - Daylighting strategies should address color schemes, integrated lighting systems and direct beam penetration into spaces. - Mechanical, Plumbing and Electrical Systems: - Select refrigerants and HVAC that minimize or eliminate the emission of compounds that contribute to ozone depletion. - Utilize fire suppression systems that do not contain HCFCs or Halons. - Raised flooring systems are encouraged.
+This system provides conditioned air at the level of the occupants while allowing flexibility in locations for outlets and vents. - When feasible and appropriate for the intended use, specify high- efficiency fixtures.

-- When feasible and appropriate for the intended use, consider using rainwater or gray water systems for irrigation, flushing toilets and urinals and process water needs. - Maintain consistent lighting levels through the use of photo-responsive controls. - When commercially-available and feasible, appliances should be Energy Star rated. - Verify that the buildings energy related systems are installed, calibrated and perform according to basis of design and construction documents through a commissioning process. - Evaluate the project site for on-site renewable energy opportunities, including solar photovoltaic, solar heating, wind generated electricity and geothermal.
+- When feasible and appropriate for the intended use, consider using rainwater or gray water systems for irrigation, flushing toilets and urinals and process water needs. - Maintain consistent lighting levels through the use of photo-responsive controls. - When commercially-available and feasible, appliances should be Energy Star rated. - Verify that the buildings energy related systems are installed, calibrated and perform according to basis of design and construction documents through a commissioning process.